LivelyDismay/Learn-To-Mod/wabbajack-stuff/Opus-Readme-Short.md

 Cool.
 Let's do this.

+Make sure your Fallout 4 installation is clean.
+Disable the HD DLC.
+It sucks shit and it'll break everything.

 Open Wabbajack.
 Download Magnum Opus from the gallery.

 Set the installation and download locations to blank folders.
 Shared downloads folders are fine if you have multiple lists installed.
+Don't use Windows protected folders like Desktop, Documents, Users, or Program Files.

 Click the Play button.